tara-morin/website/public/resume.md

 * Grades exams with attention to detail and scrutiny
 * Tutors on algorithms such as BFS, DFS, dynamic programming, and greedy algorithms

-**Gap Inc,** *Sales Associate*                                                                                                                                  June 2022-October 2024
+**Wattbuild,** *User Research/ Software Design Intern*                                                                                               June-August 2024

-* Assisted customers in purchasing items and in locating items on sales floor
+* Researched product domain and reports on competing social media in solar power
-* Sold/pitched Gap credit card program to customers
+* Graphed and maintained database on the most common wattages of 30 household appliances
-*  Stocked and replenished inventory using digital software
+* Designed community forum for solar power users to share their solar systems and troubleshoot issues

 **RELATED EXPERIENCE**
 **Jaswal Lab,** *Research Assistant*                                                                                                                          Fall 2022- Spring 2024